upbound/universal-crossplane/DESIGN.md

 The `values.yaml` will contain the default values for all components deployed in the Helm chart.

+Additional to manifests of components, we will include a `ConfigMap` that lists the deployed versions of all component.

 ### Upgrade

 There are two main scenarios for upgrading:
 * From open source Crossplane with the same version
 * From open source Crossplane with a different version
-* From an earlier version of distro that has additional components
+* From an earlier version of distro that doesn't have the additional components

 #### From Open Source Crossplane